Chinese syzygies by insertions

 \section{Preliminaries on rewriting}

-In this work we deal with presentations of monoids by string rewriting systems.
-In this preliminary section we recall the basic notions of rewriting we use in this article.
+This preliminary section recalls the basic notions of rewriting we use in this article.
 For a fuller account of the theory, we refer the reader to~\cite{BookOtto93}.
-In Subsection~\ref{SS:CoherentPresentation} we will recall from \cite{GaussentGuiraudMalbos15,GuiraudMalbos18} the notion of coherent presentation of a monoid that extends the notion of a presentation by globular homotopy generators taking into account all the relations amongst the relations.
+We will also recall from \cite{GaussentGuiraudMalbos15,GuiraudMalbos18} the notion of coherent presentation of a monoid that extends the notion of a presentation by syzygies taking into account all the relations amongst the relations.
 We will denote by $X^\ast$ the free monoid of \emph{words} written in the alphabet $X$, the product being concatenation of words, and the identity being the empty word, denoted by $\lambda$.
-Elements of $X^\ast$ are called \emph{words}.
-We will denote by $u=x_1\ldots x_k$ a word in $X^\ast$ of \emph{length} $k$, where $x_1,\ldots,x_k$ belong in $X$.
-The length of a word $u$ will be denoted by $|u|$.
+We will denote by $u=x_1\ldots x_k$ a word in $X^\ast$ of \emph{length} $k$, where~$x_1,\ldots,x_k$ belong to~$X$, and by~$|u|$ its length.